robkinyon/ruby-dsl-maker/README.md

 ### Class Methods

-DSL::Maker provides six class methods - four for constructing your DSL and two for parsing your DSL.
+DSL::Maker provides seven class methods - five for constructing your DSL and two for parsing your DSL.

 * `add_entrypoint(Symbol, Hash={}, Block)`